AvaTestsCarlos/JSONValidationPoC/ToValidate/README.md

+# ToValidate
-In ToValidate/ path will be added de JSON file that is needed to be checked.
+Folder where JSON file that is expected to be validated is uploaded.